 Sherman K. Edmiston III, one of our directors since the closing of the Business Combination, has served as the Managing Member of HI CapM Advisors, Ltd, a consulting firm providing strategic and financial advice to corporations, private equity firms and hedge funds, since August 2016.
 From November 2009 through December 2015, Mr. Edmiston served as managing Director of Zolfo Cooper LLC (now Alix Partners), where he provided financial and operational advisory services to corporations and investment funds.
 Mr. Edmiston is currently serving on the board of the following companies: GTT Communications, Inc. (NYSE:GTT), a multinational provider of telecommunications and internet services; Key Energy Services, Inc., a leading provider of oilfield services in the Permian Basin and California; Real Alloy, the global market leader in third-party aluminum recycling and specification alloy production; and Riverbed Technology, Inc., a leading provider of software and hardware for network performance monitoring, application performance management and wide area networks.
 Previously, Mr. Edmiston served on the board of the following companies: Centric Brands, a leading lifestyle brand collective; Mallinckrodt SpecGX LLC (NYSE:MNK), a leading developer and manufacturer of high-quality specialty generic drugs; Arch Resources, Inc. (NYSE: ARCH), a leading producer of metallurgical products for the global steel industry; IPC Systems, Inc.; and HCR ManorCare Inc. Mr. Edmiston holds a B.S. in Mechanical Engineering from Arizona State University and an M.B.A. from the University of Michigan.
-We believe that Mr. Edmiston is qualified as a director because of his strategic palaning, financial and board leadership expertise and his experience working with companies undergoing major transitions as a principal investor, investment banker and advisor.
+We believe that Mr. Edmiston is qualified as a director because of his strategic planning, financial and board leadership expertise and his experience working with companies undergoing major transitions as a principal investor, investment banker and advisor.

 Starlette B. Johnson, one of our directors since March 6, 2021, brings three decades of hospitality and entertainment executive and board experience to the Board.
 Since 2012, Ms. Johnson has served as a consultant to the hospitality and entertainment industries, through SBJ Advisory Group, LLC, working with both public and private companies.
 Ms. Johnson's earlier career included roles as the Chief Strategic Officer at Brinker International (NYSE: EAT), and as President and Chief Operating Officer of Dave & Buster's Entertainment Inc. (NASDAQ: PLAY).
 Since October 2020, Ms. Johnson has served on the board of Tastemaker Acquisition Corporation (NASDAQ: TMKR), a special purpose acquisition company focusing on the restaurant, hospitality, and related tech and services.
 Ms. Johnson served on the board of Chuy's Inc. (NASDAQ: CHUY), a full-service casual Mexican chain, from September 2012 through February 2023 and served on the audit committee, and as chair of the compensation committee and nominating/governance committee.
 Previously, Ms. Johnson served on the board of the following companies: Bojangles' Famous Chicken 'n Biscuits (NASDAQ: BOJA); and Tuesday Morning Corporation (NASDAQ: TUEM), a discount closeout retailer.
 Ms. Johnson has also served as a director of several private companies.
-In addition, Ms. Johnson is a member of the advisory board for the Hospitality & Tourism Program at Virginia Tech and serves on the Pamplin College of Business Cabinet at Virginia Tech as well as the chair of the Virginia Tech Foundation.
-Ms. Johnson received her B.S. in Finance from Virginia Tech and M.B.A. from Duke University.
+In addition, Ms. Johnson is a member of the advisory board for the Hospitality & Tourism Program at Virginia Tech and M.B.A. from Duke University.
 We believe that Ms. Johnson is qualified as a director because of her extensive managerial and operational experience in the restaurant and entertainment industries.
-In addition, Ms. Johnson provides leadership and governance experience through her other directorships, including service on the audit, compensation and nominating committees of such companies.
+In addition, Ms. Johnson is qualified as a director because of her extensive managerial and operational experience in the restaurant and entertainment industries.
+In addition, Ms. Johnson is qualified as a director because of her extensive managerial and operational experience in the restaurant and nominating committees of such companies.